rvl-system/rvl-firmware/README.md

 # License

-All schematics, layouts, software, and other documentation for aquarium-control is released under the General Public License.
+All schematics, layouts, software, and other documentation for raver-lights is released under the General Public License.

 Copyright (c) 2016 Bryan Hughes <bryan@nebri.us>